expressjs/express/docs/guide.md

     req.flash();
     // => { error: ['email delivery failed'], info: [] }

+Flash notification message may also utilize formatters, by default only the %s string formatter is available:

+    req.flash('info', 'email delivery to _%s_ from _%s_ failed.', toUser, fromUser);

 ### req.isXMLHttpRequest

 Also aliased as _req.xhr_, this getter checks the _X-Requested-With_ header